ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Understanding the CLI parser
 =============================

-The `ansible.netcommon <https://galaxy.ansible.com/ansible/netcommon>`_ collection version 1.2.0 or later  includes the :ref:`cli_parse <ansible_collections.ansible.netcommon.cli_parse_module>` module that can run CLI commands and parse the semi-structured text output.
+The `ansible.utils <https://galaxy.ansible.com/ansible/utils>`_ collection version 1.0.0 or later  includes the :ref:`cli_parse <ansible_collections.ansible.utils.cli_parse_module>` module that can run CLI commands and parse the semi-structured text output.
 You can use the ``cli_parse`` module on a device, host, or platform that only supports a command-line interface and the commands issued return semi-structured text.
 The ``cli_parse`` module can either run a CLI command on a device and return a parsed result or can simply parse any text document.
 The ``cli_parse`` module includes cli_parser plugins to interface with a variety of parsing engines.

 Why parse the text?
 --------------------